Our welding is renowned for:

 Components can consist of almost any aluminium alloy or of other light and non-ferrous metals such as magnesium or copper.
 Dissimilar joints such as Al-Cu or Al-Mg can also be welded.
 We even weld stainless steel to aluminium, if the two material grades and the geometry are a good match.

 With regard to component size, it is usually the operating space of the machine that is the limiting factor.
-We can weld up to 2.9 m in one clamping position; depending on the machine, several successive clamping positions are possible.
+We can weld plate sizes up to 8 m x 3.5 m.
 For multidimensional work, the maximum component height is about 900 mm.
-At RIFTEC, the penetration depth for FSW ranges from 0.8 to 20 mm, but these are merely guide values – it depends on the alloys in question and the component geometry.
+At RIFTEC, the penetration depth for FSW ranges from 0.5 to 30 mm, but these are merely guide values – it depends on the alloys in question and the component geometry.

 Similarly, the welding speed and the process forces applied greatly depend on the component, the material and the geometry.
 Nevertheless, depending on the welding plant used, the welding speed can be up to 4,000 mm/min and the force applied up to 50 KN.